HungEzz/aptos-indexer-processor-sdk/examples/postgres-basic-events-example/README.md

   -c "GRANT ALL PRIVILEGES ON DATABASE postchain TO postchain;"
 ```

-3) Grant schema privileges (so the app can create tables and run migrations):
+3) Grant all schema privileges (so the app can create tables and run migrations):
 ```bash
 sudo -u postgres psql -d postchain -c "GRANT ALL PRIVILEGES ON SCHEMA public TO postchain;" sudo -u postgres psql -d postchain -c "GRANT CREATE ON SCHEMA public TO postchain;"